Equipe-SUL/EntreNova-Flix/README.md

   <a href ="#equipe"> Equipe</a> |
 </p>

-> Status do Projeto: Em andamento ⏳
+> Status do Projeto: Concluído ✅

 ## 🏅 Desafio <a id="desafio"></a>